Skip to main content

 The contract term is for five years from the service start date.
 At the end of the contract, the City will conduct a new competitive purchasing process and may or may not switch to a different hauler.

-Households will still be able to hire their own company for waste hauling services even if the City has a contracted system but will need to pay an opt-out fee of $11.10/per month.
+Households may hire their own company for waste hauling services but will need to pay an opt-out fee equal to the XS service size.

 The opt-out fee provides a baseline of predictable revenue for the contracted hauler, allowing for a cost-effective price for the contracted service.